The PC-1 - bus

 MEMW (I/O) Same as MEMR but then for writing data.

 DRQ0..3 (I) DMA Requests 0..3 are asynchronous channel requests used by peripheral devices and the I/O channel microprocessors to gain DMA services.
-They are prioritised, with DRQ0 having the highest priority, and DRQ3 having the lowest.
+They are prioritized, with DRQ0 having the highest priority, and DRQ3 having the lowest.
 They are active high, and they must be held high until the corresponding "DMA Request Acknowledge" (DACK) line goes active.

 DACK0..3 (O) "DMA Request Acknowledge", active (L), are used to acknowledge DMA requests (DRQ0..3).

-AEN (O) "Address enable" signal is used to signal I/O whether the CPU, AEN = (L), or the DMA-controller, AEN = (H), has control of the address bus, the data-bus, IORD and IOWR.
+AEN (O) "Address enable" signal is used to signal I/O whether the CPU, AEN = (L), or the DMA controller, AEN = (H), has control of the address bus, the data bus, IORD and IOWR.

 REFRESH (I/O) This signal is used to indicate a refresh cycle and can be driven by a microprocessor on the I/O channel.